Tractor Supply Company: History

-2020–present

 TSC's 1,900th store opened in September 2020.
 By December, the company had 1,923 stores in 49 states.
 By October 2021, there were 1,967 stores in 49 states.
 Hal Lawton became CEO in 2020.
 That year, the company received a Great Place to Work certification.

 During the COVID-19 pandemic, Tractor Supply was deemed an essential business and remained open.
 The company saw revenue grow 27 percent as more people turned to gardening and pet and livestock ownership.
 That year, it also established the Tractor Supply Company Foundation.

 In 2021, Tractor Supply reached #291 on the Fortune 500 list and had over 20 million members in its loyalty program, Neighbor's Club.
 TSC is the largest retail ranch and farm store operator in the U.S.

 On Oct 11, 2022, Tractor Supply received clearance from the FTC to close on its acquisition of Orscheln Farm & Home.
-In order to mitigate federal anti-trust concerns, Tractor Supply sold 73 Orscheln stores and the Orscheln distribution center in Moberly, Missouri, to Bomgaars, and 12 stores were sold to Missouri-based farm store chain Buchheit.
+In order to mitigate federal anti-trust concerns, Tractor Supply sold 73 Orscheln stores and the Orscheln distribution center in Moberly, Missouri, to Bomgaars; 12 stores were sold to Missouri-based farm store chain Buchheit.

+As of late 2024, Tractor Supply had 2,216 locations with a target of 3,000.
+The target number of locations increased by 200 from the previous year.

 Products

 Tractor Supply carries between 15,500 and 20,000 products in store, including work and recreational clothing, lawn and garden tools, home goods, fencing, truck beds, chicken coops, pet food, and feed for farm animals.
-Around 15 percent of in-store products are unique to the store's region.
+Around 15 percent of in-store products are unique to each store's region.
 Online, the company offers thirteen product categories and sells between 125,000 and 150,000 products.

 In 2020, the livestock and pet products category accounted for 47 percent of the company's sales.
 Two categories tied for second-highest sales with 21 percent each: hardware, tools, truck and towing products; and seasonal products such as lawn and garden equipment, gifts, and toys.
 They were followed by clothing and footwear with 7 percent and agricultural products with 4 percent of sales.
 Tractor Supply's exclusive brands represented 29 percent of their total sales in 2021.

-Exclusive brands
+Store brands

-Tractor Supply's exclusive brands include:
+Tractor Supply's store brands include: